codyorr4-roblox/Osier-Framework/README.md

 -- wait for the players replicated data, remote handler and server. client:WaitForServer()

+-- grabs the data that was replicated from the server. local data = client:GetData()

+print(data.Coins)

 -- fire a remote event. (must be handled on the server first) client:Fire("ExampleEvent")

 ```